catalystdao/catalyst-documentation/src/content/docs/generalised-incentives/build-bridge-agnostic.md

 Are you building a cross-chain application and are you tired of vendor lock-in?
 So are we!

 At Catalyst, we have designed [Generalised Incentives](https://github.com/catalystdao/GeneralisedIncentives) to simplify cross-chain app development and let you choose the best AMB for your application using a common set of standardized incentives and interfaces.
+Generalised Incentives is somtimes refered to as GARP which is shorthand for General Automatic Relayer Payment.

 Currently, Generalised Incentives support the following AMBs